A frequency-domain analysis of inexact gradient methods: Introduction

-Our main contribution is to compare the performance of inexact gradient descent over the set $\mathcal{F}(m,L)$ of strongly convex functions versus the larger class $\mathcal{S}(m,L)$ of functions with sector-bounded gradients (see \S \ref{subsect:main} below for notation).
-In the noiseless setting it is well-known that the worst-case exponential convergence rates over these two classes coincide.
+These frequency methods are applied to inexact gradient descent, which exhibits richer phenomenology than its exact counterpart.
+We study convergence rates for inexact gradient descent over the set of strongly convex functions, as well as the larger class of functions with sector-bounded gradients.
+For a discussion of these function classes see \S \ref{subsect:main} below, but we stress that functions with sector-bounded gradients need not be convex.
+In the exact setting it is known that the worst-case exponential convergence rates over these two classes coincide.